kabiroman/adaptive-entity-manager-bundle/README.md

 This section covers how to properly register and configure the data adapter for entities, including custom adapters, to integrate with your Doctrine setup via the EntityDataAdapterProvider.

 ### Steps to Register Custom Adapters:
-1. Create a custom adapter class that implements the required interface (e.g., based on EntityDataAdapterProvider).
+1. Create a custom adapter class that implements the required interface (e.g., based on Kabiroman\AEM\DataAdapter\EntityDataAdapter).
 2. Register your custom adapter as a service in Symfony's services.yaml or via autowiring, tagging it appropriately for the provider.
-3. In your configuration (e.g., config/packages/adaptive_entity_manager.yaml), reference the custom adapter in the EntityDataAdapterProvider setup.
+3. In your configuration (e.g., config/packages/adaptive_entities/user.yaml), reference the custom adapter in the EntityDataAdapter setup.
 4. Test the custom adapter by injecting it into your code and verifying entity operations without altering database schemas.

 ### Example Service Registration in services.yaml: